Browse Submitted Names

 Means "deep water" in Darug.
 Yarramundi was a famous 18th/19th century Indigenous leader from the western Sydney area; many of his descendants still live in the area.

-A famous bearer of this name is Yatie, who was a queen of the Nomadic Arab tribes of Qedar.
-She ruled in the 8th century.
+Old Arabic name of uncertain meaning.
+A famous bearer was Yatie, a queen of the Nomadic Arab tribes of Qedar.
+She ruled in the 8th century BC.

 Yatonmilk m Phoenician